Fliplet/fliplet-cli/docs/API/core/organizations.md

 ## Audit logs

-Use the logs JS API to fetch audit logs for an organisation.
+Use the logs JS API to fetch audit logs for an organization.

 Optional parameters: